 American emigrants

-Lewis finds that many American emigrants have arrived in anticipation of the Louisiana transfer.
-At winter camp, roofs are completed and passing boatmen visit with Clark.
+Working in Cahokia and St. Louis, Lewis finds that many American emigrants have arrived in anticipation of the Louisiana transfer.
+At Wood River, roofs are completed and passing boatmen visit with Clark.

 December 27, 1803

-Winter Camp at Wood River, IL Clark has blankets and other goods set out to air and dry before placing them in a storeroom.
-From New Orleans, William Claiborne and James Wilkinson report on Laussat’s opinion of the previous French boundaries of the Louisiana colony.
+At Wood River, Clark has blankets set out to air and dry before placing them in a storeroom.
+The French prefect at New Orleans has his opinion of the boundaries of Louisiana reported to James Madison.

 February 14, 1804